Tanami/symta/doc/symta-by-example.md

 Symta can be installed by downloading and unpacking the latest release zip file: https://github.com/saniv/symta-releases

 On Unix extract the zip archive, move to the extracted directory and type "bash build.sh".
-This should bootstrat the compiler, producing ./symta executable.
+This should bootstrap the compiler, producing ./symta executable.

 NOTE: currently Symta relies on GCC to produce native executables.
 Make sure your PATH variable includes path to gcc's bin folder.
-On Windows it is adviced to install GCC through mingw64.
+On Windows it is advised to install GCC through mingw64.
 Currently there are no plans supporting 32-bit architectures, unless someone provides help.

 Printing Text on Screen